tus/tus-resumable-upload-protocol/protocol.md

 `Upload-Offset` header.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.

+If the Request-URI does not point to an existing resource, the server MAY create a new resource if the request fullfills the preconditions of a corresponding `POST` request.

 The `Upload-Offset` header's value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
 If the offsets do not